 I am Associate Professor of Comparative Literature and Cinema Studies at the University of Oregon.
-I also serve as the editor of the journal Comparative Literature.
+I also serve as the editor-in-chief of the journal Comparative Literature.

 My research engages postcolonial theory, visual culture, and comparative media to explore the social and technological infrastructures that mediate aesthetic experience.
 I am the author of In the Shadow of World Literature (Princeton 2016), Cinema before the World (Fordham 2026), and co-editor with Zeina G. Halabi of the forthcoming Cambridge Companion to Modern Arabic Literature.
 I am currently at work on a new book, How Language Became Data.